Salvador Sobral from Portugal ( ESC Kiev 2017) Photo: eurovisionlive

 Portugal’s triumph in 2017 speaks volumes about the nation’s rich musical heritage and the exceptional talent of its artists.
 It was a well-deserved victory that showcased the beauty and uniqueness of Portuguese music on the international stage.

-Indeed, the introduction of semi-finals in 2004 has added another layer of competition to the Eurovision Song Contest, making it more challenging for countries to secure a spot in the Grand Final.
+The introduction of semi-finals in 2004 has added another layer of competition to the Eurovision Song Contest, making it more challenging for countries to secure a spot in the Grand Final.
 With the heightened intensity of the competition, qualifying for the Grand Final has become an even greater achievement.

 Portugal’s ability to consistently qualify for the Grand Final despite this increased competition is certainly commendable.
 It demonstrates the country’s resilience and the quality of its entries, highlighting Portugal’s ongoing presence as a strong contender in the Eurovision Song Contest.